LouisWW/criminal_network_analysis/README.md

-# Criminal_network_analysis
-Analysing the resilience of criminal networks in an iterative fashion.
+# Longitudinal analysis of the topology of criminal networks using a simple cost-benefit agent-based model

 <p align="center">